Spanish investors in Gecina file for bankruptcy

 The company, France’s biggest office landlord, underwent a boardroom shake-up in October 2011, when its CEO was dismissed over strategic differences and replaced by Bernard Michel, a former executive at French bank Credit Agricole.

-This followed the resignation of Rivero, a one-time real estate magnate who was also the chairman and shareholder of Spanish property developer Metrovacesa MVC.MC, in 2010.
+Alteco and MAG Import are owned by one-time real estate magnates the Soler family and Rivero, who was also the chairman and shareholder of Spanish real estate developer Metrovacesa MVC.MC.

-Metrovacesa, which also owns 26.8 percent of Gecina, is now controlled by Spanish banks after a debt-for-equity swap.
+Metrovacesa is Gecina’s other main shareholder, with 26.8 percent, but it is now controlled by Spanish banks after a debt-for-equity swap.

-Etienne said the risk of a future block sale was limited because Gecina’s heavy exposure to the slowing Paris office market would ward off many investors.

-“And the banks aren’t interested in surrendering their bonds at a discount since they would register losses,” Etienne said.

 The relationship between Gecina and its Spanish shareholders has been murky from the start.
 As chairman of Gecina in 2009, Rivero tried to navigate its purchase of a 49 percent stake in another Rivero property firm, Bami, for 108 million euros.